Xmonero/GxMiner/README.md

 ### 0x04 binary will be generated in the sub-folder

-For example, random-xl gxminer will be built in "random-xl" folder
+For example, random-qmr gxminer will be built in "random-xl" folder

 ### 0xFF intergrate your RandomX